rphl/corona-widget/README.md

 ```
     // open RKI dashboard on tap, set false to disable
     openUrl: false, //"https://rki.de",

+    // Show 'i' = incidence OR 'c' = cases in the graph
+    graphShowValues: 'i',

     // show days in graph
     graphShowDays: 21,